jsdir/idock/README.md

 idock
 =====

 idock is a multithreaded [virtual screening] tool for flexible ligand [docking] for computational drug discovery.
-It is inspired by [AutoDock Vina], and is hosted by GitHub at https://GitHub.com/HongjianLi/idock under [Apache License 2.0].
+It is inspired by [AutoDock Vina], and is hosted by GitHub at https://GitHub.com/HongjianLi/idock under [Apache License 2.0]. idock is now available as a service at [istar].

 Features
 --------

-* idock invents its own thread pool in order to reuse threads and maintain a high CPU utilization throughout the entire screening procedure.
-The thread pool parallelizes the precalculation of scoring function, the creation of grid maps, and the execution of Monte Carlo tasks.
+* idock develops its own io service pool to reuse threads and maintain a high CPU utilization throughout the entire docking procedure.
+The io service pool parallelizes the precalculation of scoring function, the creation of grid maps, and the execution of Monte Carlo tasks.
-* idock estimates the capacity of every vector structure and intensively utilizes right-value reference, a new feature in the [C++11] standard, to avoid frequent memory reallocation.
-* idock flattens Vina's tree-like recursive data structure of ligand into simple linear array structure to ensure a high data cache hit rate and easy coding.
-* idock accelerates the assignment of atom types by making use of residue information for receptor and branch information for ligand.
-* idock supports as many as 29 chemical elements including rare ones like Zn, Fe, Mg, Ca, Mn, Cu, Na, K, Hg, Ni, Co, Cd, As and Sr.
+* idock supports as many as 27 chemical elements, i.e. H, C, N, O, S, Se, P, F, Cl, Br, I, Zn, Fe, Mg, Ca, Mn, Cu, Na, K, Hg, Ni, Co, Cd, As, Sr, U and Cs.
-* idock supports reading and writing compressed ligand files with gzip and bzip2.
-* idock enables automatic recovery and restarts docking from the previous stopping point.
-* idock reports progress every 10% Monte Carlo tasks per ligand in a neat manner.
-* idock outputs putative inter-molecular hydrogen bonds for each predicted conformation.
 * idock outputs per-atom free energy for protein-ligand interaction hotspot detection.
 * idock outputs summary for each predicted conformation into a CSV file for subsequent analysis.
-* idock provides precompiled executables for 32-bit and 64-bit Linux, Windows, Mac OS X, FreeBSD and Solaris.
+* idock provides precompiled 64bit executables for Linux and Windows.
-* idock can be used as a backend docking engine for [igrow], a multithreaded ligand growing tool for structure-based molecule design.
-* idock is now available as a service at [istar].

 Supported operating systems and compilers
 -----------------------------------------

-* Ubuntu 11.10 x86_64 and GCC 4.6.1
-* Ubuntu 11.10 x86_64 and CLANG 3.0
-* Ubuntu 11.10 x86_64 and Intel C++ Compiler 12.1.2
-* Fedora 16 x86_64 and GCC 4.6.2
-* Fedora 16 x86_64 and Intel C++ Compiler 12.1.2
-* Arch Linux 3.5.2 x86_64 and GCC 4.7.1
-* Arch Linux 3.4.2 x86_64 and CLANG 3.1
+* Arch Linux x86_64 and CLANG 3.4
-* Arch Linux 3.4.2 x86_64 and Intel C++ Compiler 12.1.2
-* CentOS 6.3 x86_64 and GCC 4.4.6
-* FreeBSD 9.0 x86_64 and CLANG 3.1
-* Solaris 11 11/11 and GCC 4.5.2
-* Mac OS X 10.7.4 x86_64 and CLANG 3.1
-* Windows 7 SP1 x64 and Windows SDK 7.1
-* Windows 7 SP1 x64 and Visual Studio 2010 SP1
+* Windows 7 SP1 x64 and Visual Studio 2013
-* Windows 7 SP1 x64 and Intel C++ Compiler 12.1.2
-* Windows 8 x64 and Visual Studio 2012 Ultimate

 Compilation
 -----------

 idock depends on [Boost C++ Libraries].
-Boost 1.46.0, 1.46.1, 1.47.0, 1.48.0, 1.49.0, 1.50.0, 1.51.0 and 1.52.0 are tested.
-The Boost libraries required by idock are `Chrono`, `System`, `Thread`, `Filesystem`, `Program Options` and `Iostreams`.
+Boost 1.55.0 is tested.
+The Boost libraries required by idock are `System`, `Filesystem` and `Program Options`.

-### Compilation on Linux, Mac OS X, Solaris and FreeBSD
+### Compilation on Linux

-The Makefile uses GCC as the default compiler.
+The Makefile uses CLANG as the default compiler.
 To compile, simply run

     make

-CLANG is also supported.

-    make TOOLSET=clang

-Intel C++ Compiler is also supported.

-    make TOOLSET=intel

 One may modify the Makefile to use a different compiler or different compilation options.